-The California Career Technical Education Plan provides cohesion and direction to current state, regional, and local level investments through visionary and innovative approaches to social and economic mobility for the California Community Colleges 1.8 million students.
+The California Career Technical Education Plan provides cohesion and direction to current state, regional, and local level investments through visionary and innovative approaches to social and economic mobility for the 2.2 million California community college students.

 The State Plan for CTE was organized into four key areas with equity and access established as core tenants of the framework design:.
 The four areas include: